AaronKalair/C-Web-Server/README.md

 `gcc server.c -o server`

-To run the server type ./server into a terminal that is in the directory where the executable file is located.
+To run the server type `./server` into a terminal that is in the directory where the executable file is located.

+You can also pass a number after ./server to indicate how many threads the server should use like: `./server 3` for 3 child-processes

 By default the server runs on port 2001, so to try it out navigate to